PTB-M4D/CSV2DCC/README.md

 </p>

 <p align="justify">
 We'll save this as EmployeeSubs.csv.
 As was mentioned above, we need to actually use semicolons ";" as the separator and not commas.
-See Appendix B for instructions on how to do this if you need to.
+See Appendix A below for instructions on how to do this if you need to.
 </p>

 ## Step 3.
 Running the application CSV2DCC

 <p align="justify">
 Now we are ready to use CSV2DCC.
-If you haven't done so already, please follow the instructions in Appendix B to install the application on a Windows PC.
+If you haven't done so already, please follow the instructions in the Releases section of this repository (???).
 </p>

 <p align="justify">